indaco/gropdown/README.md

 ```

 ### Dropdown Component Structure - Markup

+In your `templ` file, defines the structure for the dropdown component.

 > [!IMPORTANT]
 > It is crucial to ensure that the value passed to `gropdown.Root` **matches** the one used when adding the `gropdownConfig` to the `configMap` as per step above.
 This ensures that multiple dropdowns on the same page function independently.